NatLibFi/mutu/README.md

 Extract all Jena libraries to lib/ subfolder.

 Compile using Ant tool and ant-build.xml file.
 Default build target creates mutu.jar file.
-Mutu is designed to be run from this selfcontained jar file and does not work when directly run from source/class files.
+Mutu is designed to be run from this self contained jar file and does not work when directly run from source/class files.